The College Experience

 2. The UNH Code of Conduct

 NH law considers a felony sexual assault to be sexual penetration of another person, that is forcible and/or against that person’s will; or, where the victim is incapable of giving consent.
-Consent cannot be given if: the victim is being physically forced, threatened, coerced, incapacitated by drugs or alcohol, when victim gives verbal or behavioral indication that they do not want sexual contact, or perpetrator has authority over the victim.
-Misdemeanor sexual assault in New Hampshire law is considered: sexual contact (intentional touching of person’s sexual/intimate parts – anus, breasts, genitalia) – for the purpose of sexual arousal or gratification of the offender or the humiliation of the victim.
+Consent cannot be given if: the victim is being physically forced, threatened, coerced, incapacitated by drugs or alcohol when the victim gives a verbal or behavioral indication that they do not want sexual contact.

 Sexual misconduct, which includes, but is not limited to, any sexual activity as defined by RSA 632-A:1 (V) without seeking and receiving expressed permission (consent).
 Sexual misconduct includes sexual activity when a person’s ability to give expressed permission is compromised due to mental/physical disability and/ or mental/physical incapacitation due to substance ingestion.
 Substances can include legal or illegal drugs and alcohol or any combination of these.
-This means, any sexual activity without consent is sexual misconduct and is sexual assault and is a violation of the UNH Code of Conduct, as well as a violation of NH state law.
+This means, any sexual activity without consent is sexual misconduct and is sexual assault and is a violation of the UNH Code of Conduct, as well as a violation of the NH state law.

 So what is Consent?